 Hi, I'm Laura!
-I was diagnosed with diabetes at the tender age of 6.
-People don't believe me when I tell them that I'm, in fact, grateful for finding out at such a young age.
+I was diagnosed with diabetes at such a young age that I don't remember anything else.
+People don't believe me when I tell them that I'm, in fact, grateful for my young diagnosis.
 But it's true, I really don't know how I would have ever adjusted to such a drastic change of lifestyle at any age older than that.
 Props to the so many of you who have.

 I was a very lucky little diabetic, with a very supportive family.
 In fact, so supportive, that my mother created her very own support group for children with diabetes in my area.
 I also had the opportunity to attend a diabetes camp every summer (shout-out to Camp Conrad-Chinnock), which my friends still think is the funniest thing ever.
 What I'm saying is that I luckily knew there were others like me out there, other kids who were afraid of having their insulin pumps visible, in fear that people might stare.

 Even though I was so fortunate, I know there are a lot of people who are just my type, that weren't as fortunate.
 So that brings us to the point of this project- to show everyone how relatable their crazy and embarrassing diabetic experiences are.
 You're Just My Type reaches out to inspiring and extraordinary Type 1 diabetics, chronicling their struggles, challenges, and victories of every day life.
 My hope is that you learn from and become just as inspired meeting these people as I have.